Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Properties of priors

-Every partial order $h^{(t)}_{(i)},\ i=1,...,M-1$ is a suborder of the partial orders which come after it in the customer sequence, and adding or removing a customer does not change the order relations between other customers who have already arrived.
+Every poset $h^{(t)}_{(i)},\ i=1,...,M-1$ is a suborder of the posets which come after it in the actor sequence, and adding or removing an actor does not change the order relations between other actors who have already arrived.
 This may be surprising, as we might expect new relations to add a cascade of relations by transitive closure.
 However, it is straightforward, as the relation between $Z_{j_1}$ and $Z_{j_2}$ in \eq~\ref{eq:z-to-h-mapping} isn't affected by the presence or absence of $Z_{j_3}$.

+We removed covariates in the analysis above.
+In some settings, covariate levels $s_{t,j},\ j\in \M_t$ characterise relations {\it between} actors active at time $t$ and would change if we add or remove a actor.
+However, if covariate levels $s_{t,j}$ are intrinsic then they don't change when we add and remove actors.
+In that case $Z^{(t)}_{j_1}=U^{(t)}_{j_1}+1_K\beta_{s_{t,j_1}}$ doesn't change when we add or remove actor $j_2$ and so relations between $j_1$ and a third actor $j_3$ don't change.
+It is then straightforward to show that $\pi_{\H^{(B,E)}}(h|\beta)$ is consistent for every $\beta$ and so $\pi_{\H^{(B,E)}}(h)$ is also.